InfuseAI/primehub-site/docs/design/model-deployment.md

 - **Ingress:** The ingress resource to route the traffic to given model deployment
 - **Service:** The service resource of a given deployment
 - **Deployment:** The deployment of the user's image.
+- **Secret:** The secret for `HTTP basic authentication` of a given private endpoint access type deployment

 ## Model Image